-The case study of interest in this work consists of an offshore LLJ that developed in the evening of April 5, 2020 off the coast of the Mid-Atlantic states, USA (data from the E06 buoy is shown in Figure 2).
-The dominant wind direction in this case was from the South indicating the possibility of warm air advection as is commonly seen in the region (De Jong et al., 2024).
-While there exist many techniques to detect low-level jets from wind profiles (see, for example, Piety (2005) and Hallgren et al. (2023)), the observed low-level jet was detected using the technique described in Debnath et al. (2021).
-This algorithm detects a low-level jet based on meeting three criteria: (1) the maximum wind speed is not at the first or last lidar level, (2) the level of shear between the lowest lidar level and maximum wind speed is above 0.035 s^{-1} , and (3) the wind speed drop off between the maximum wind speed and top lidar measurement is greater than 1.5 m s^{-1} and the drop-off is more than 10% of the maximum wind speed.
-The jet begins as 2-m air temperature begins to rise and SST slowly decreases.
-The difference in 2-m air temperature and SST, ΔT , serves as a proxy for atmospheric stability, where when positive one can expect stable atmospheric conditions.
+The case study of interest in this work consists of an offshore LLJ that developed in the evening of 5 April 2020 off the coast of the Mid-Atlantic states, USA (data from the E06 buoy are shown in Fig. 2).
+The dominant wind direction in this case was from the south, indicating the possibility of warm air advection as is commonly seen in the region (De Jong et al., 2024).
+While there exist many techniques to detect low-level jets from wind profiles (see, for example, Pietry, 2005, and Hallgren et al., 2023), the observed low-level jet was detected using the technique described in Debnath et al. (2021).
+This algorithm detects a low-level jet based on meeting three criteria: (1) the maximum wind speed is not at the first or last lidar level; (2) the level of shear between the lowest lidar level and maximum wind speed is above 0.035 s^{-1} ; and (3) the wind speed drop-off between the maximum wind speed and top lidar measurement is greater than 1.5 m s^{-1} , and the drop-off is more than 10 % of the maximum wind speed.
+The jet begins as 2 m air temperature begins to rise, and SST slowly decreases.
+The difference in 2 m air temperature and SST, ΔT , serves as a proxy for atmospheric stability, where, when positive, one can expect stable atmospheric conditions.
 As the air and sea surface temperatures diverge and ΔT grows larger, a strengthening in wind speeds occurs around 100 m and eventually leads to the formation of an LLJ.
-Over the six-hour period of interest beginning at 00Z on April 6 (8 PM local time on April 5), the jet nose remains at ~ 120 m at the E06 buoy location with maximum wind speeds around 16 m s^{-1} .
+Over the 6 h period of interest beginning at 00Z on 6 April (08:00 PM local time on 5 April), the jet nose remains at ~ 120 m at the E06 buoy location, with maximum wind speeds of around 16 m s^{-1} .
 The LLJ persisted for several hours before weakening as ΔT decreased towards zero with the passing of a cold front.
 This case was selected due to the clear and consistent LLJ signal and the apparent dependence on the air-sea temperature gradient.